SteveKennyUK/pooch_pals/TESTING.md

 ---
 ## [Google Chrome Developers Tools](https://developer.chrome.com/docs/devtools/)
  - Google Dev Tools was used extensively during project development to help identify and solve any syntax and styling issues.
  - The Dev Tools [Lighthouse tool](https://developers.google.com/web/tools/lighthouse) is useful to check the performance quality of the site.
 The site scored well overall in all categories.
 The only score below 90 was the Best Practices on desktop.
-However, this score appeared to be down to the site not using HTTPS, which is something beyond my control.

 	 - [Mobile performance](https://github.com/SteveKennyUK/pooch_pals/blob/testing/static/images/testing/lighthouse-mobile-report.JPG)
 	 - [Desktop performance](https://github.com/SteveKennyUK/pooch_pals/blob/testing/static/images/testing/lighthouse-desktop-report.JPG)